IBM Cloud Docs

 terraform plan --out plan1

-The SAP HANA main password should contain at least one digit (0-9), one lowercase letter (a-z), and one uppercase letter (A-Z).
+The SAP HANA main password must contain at least one digit (0-9), one lowercase letter (a-z), and one uppercase letter (A-Z).
 It can only contain the following characters: a-z, A-Z, 0-9, !, @, #, $, _.
 It must not start with a digit or an underscore ( _ ).

 7. Verify that the plan shows all of the resources that you want to create and that the names and values are correct.
 If the plan needs to be adjusted, edit the input.auto.tfvars file to correct resources and run terraform plan --out plan1 again.